dnmore/taskie/README.md

 ## Overview

-Taskie is a task management application that helps users organize their tasks with a fun and engaging twist.
-The app allows users to create, edit, delete, and filter tasks by priority while earning points and leveling up based on task completion.
-Taskie uses a neo-brutalist design style to provide a bold and striking visual experience, along with gamification features to make task management more rewarding.
-Task data is stored locally using the browser’s localStorage.
+Taskie transforms task management into an engaging experience, making productivity feel less like work and more like a game.
+This app aims to help users organize their tasks in a visually engaging way, combining effective task prioritization with gamified elements that motivate users to keep going.

+Many users struggle with motivation in managing tasks effectively.
+By blending gamification with a clean, bold design, Taskie aims to make task tracking and completion more rewarding, addressing the need for a task management solution that encourages consistent productivity.

  [Live Demo](https://taskie-task-manager.netlify.app/)